Redmond Domestic Violence Lawyer

 - We also represent individuals who are fighting a restraining order or protection order that is based on false allegations, often amidst divorce or custody proceedings.

-Our Redmond domestic violence lawyers practice in the family courts of King County and Snohomish County.
+Our domestic violence attorneys practice in the family courts of King County and Snohomish County, WA.
 Schedule a consultation now at (425) 276-7677.

 Domestic violence can refer to physical assault, sexual assault, verbal abuse, threatening behavior and psychological abuse by a spouse, dating partner, family member or other member of the household.

-How Do I Get a Restraining Order in Washington State?
+How Do I Get a Restraining Order in WA?

 Within 14 days, a hearing will be held on the status of the temporary order.
 Our Redmond domestic violence attorney will help you present your case for continuing the order for protection, amending it or rescinding it.